Meg Whitman to lead Katzenberg's mobile media startup NewTV

 Several media reports said NewTV is trying to raise about $2 billion, which would be a significant first round of financing for a digital media startup.
 The firm declined to comment on the funding.
 Katzenberg is chairman of NewTV.

-Whitman, who was reportedly a leading candidate for the chief executive job at ride-hailing firm Uber before it was given to Dara Khosrowshahi, steps down as CEO of Hewlett Packard Enterprise Co (HPE.N) on Feb.
+Whitman, who was reportedly a leading candidate for the chief executive job at ride-hailing firm Uber before it was given to Dara Khosrowshahi, steps down as CEO of Hewlett Packard Enterprise Co on Feb.
 1.

 At HPE, she pulled off one of the biggest corporate breakups in history.
-She spun off Hewlett Packard Co into HPE and PC-and-printer business HP Inc (HPQ.N) in 2015, as part of a plan to turn around the corporation.
+She spun off Hewlett Packard Co into HPE and PC-and-printer business HP Inc in 2015, as part of a plan to turn around the corporation.

 Whitman previously served on the board of DreamWorks Animation, which Katzenberg co-founded.